Mikkomario/Utopia-Scala/Reach/README.md

 When you have a contextual component factory available to you, like the above `ReachWindow.contentContextual`, `framingF`, `stackF`, `factories` or `factories(Label)`, you may modify that context by calling `.mapContext { ... }`.
-In case of non-generic factories (typically all component factories and none of the container factories), you may call contextual functions, such as `.larger` or `.against(Color)` directly on the factory.
+In case of non-generic factories (which is typically all component factories and none of the container factories), you may call contextual functions, such as `.larger` or `.against(Color)` directly on the factory.

 You may share data from the lower component hierarchy upwards by passing it as an additional component creation